Ayc0/MA2814-Project/docs/index.md

 ### Determination of the norm

 We chose a norm with the shape: $x \rightarrow x^y, y > 0$.
-If `y = 1`, every differences in coefficients are as meaningful as any others.
+If `y = 1`, every difference in coefficients are as meaningful as any others.
 If `y > 1`, the differences will be flatten, specially around 0.
 On the opposite, if `y < 1`, there will be exacerbated.

-As it is pretty common to have a few errors, as long as they're not too big, it's acceptable (having 0.6 instead of 0.5 is okay).
+As it is pretty common to have a few errors, as long as they're under a certain limit, it's acceptable (having 0.6 instead of 0.5 is okay).
 But we want to prevent huge gaps (we don't want a 0.9 instead of a 0.2).

 In order to have the right norm function, we have to determine this limit.